“On The Other Hand!”

 Levelling the playing field for left-handers.
 This 90-minute session could last your primary school children a lifetime!

 Now available online via Zoom!

-“The course is a practical session looking at and trying out various tasks using both hands with a view to raising awareness of potential difficulties faced by left-handed children and the simple strategies that can be used to help them, with particular emphasis on handwriting”
+“The session is a practical one looking at and trying out various tasks using both hands with a view to raising awareness of potential difficulties faced by left-handed children and the simple strategies that can be used to help them, with particular emphasis on handwriting”

 Teachers, Trainee Teachers, Teaching Assistants, Parents, Childminders, Early Years Groups.